 - NODE.
 A point of connection; in planning, refers to an area of activity, often at a crossroads or central point. - NONCONFORMING LOTS.
 Lots that do not conform with the zoning of the district in which they are located. - PLACEMAKING.
 The re-imagination and reinvention of public spaces in a community to create a unique sense of place responsive to the community's understanding of its identity. - REVITALIZATION.
 Creating incentives for economic growth in an area that has experienced a significant decline in terms of jobs and population.
-Often accompanies by regulatory changes; the provision of grants or tax incentives; and public infrastructure improvements and/or placemaking initiatives to attract private investment. - ROAD TYPES.
-Arterial and Collector - SMART GROWTH.
+Often accompanies by regulatory changes; the provision of grants or tax incentives; and public infrastructure improvements and/or placemaking initiatives to attract private investment. - ROAD CLASSIFICATION SYSTEM.
+Defines the purpose of the road in terms of the volume of traffic, traveling speed, and relationship to the total road network.
+Arterial Roads collect traffic from other roads and moves that traffic elsewhere.
+Collector Roads gather traffic from Local Roads and distribute that traffic to other collectors or Arterial Roads.
+Local Roads provide access to properties and buildings and move vehicles to Collector Roads.
+Local Roads have the lowest traffic speed and volume; Arterial Roads have the highest traffic speed and volume.
+In some road systems, Arterial Roads may distribute traffic to highways which can accommodate even higher speeds and volume. - SMART GROWTH.
 Growth that takes advantage of existing development patterns, primarily infrastructure (roads, water, sewer) and access to public transit.
 The goal is to preserve undeveloped area by encouraging development or rehabilitation and reuse within existing developed areas.
-Often accompanied by an increase in the allowable square foot or units of land use, often housing, per acre. - U. S. CENSUS.
+Often accompanied by an increase in the allowable square footage or units of land use, often housing, per acre. - U. S. CENSUS.
 A count of the population of the United States every ten years.
-The most recent census count is happening during 2020; some of the data from this count will not be available until 2023.
+The most recent census count was 2020; some of the data from this count will not be available until 2023.